Cross-reactivity: In medical testing

 In medical tests, including rapid diagnostic tests, cross-reactivity can be either confounding or helpful, depending on the instance.
 An example of confounding that yields a false positive error is in a latex fixation test when agglutination occurs with another antigen rather than the antigen of interest.
 An example of helpful cross-reactivity is in heterophile antibody tests, which detect Epstein-Barr virus using antibodies with specificity for other antigens.
 Cross-reactivity is also a commonly evaluated parameter for the validation of immune and protein binding based assays such as ELISA and RIA.
-In this case it is normally quantified by comparing the assays response to a range of similar analytes and expressed as a percentage.
+In this case it is normally quantified by comparing the assay's response to a range of similar analytes and expressed as a percentage.
 In practice, calibration curves are produced using fixed concentration ranges for a selection of related compounds and the midpoints (IC50) of the calibration curves are calculated and compared.
 The figure then provides an estimate of the response of the assay to possible interfering compounds relative to the target analyte.